Doug Martin (American football coach)

-Douglas Franklin Martin (born February 4, 1963) American football coach and former quarterback, who is the former head football coach of the New Mexico State Aggies.
+Douglas Franklin Martin (born February 4, 1963) is an American football coach and former quarterback.
+He is the offensive coordinator and quarterbacks coach for the Elon Phoenix, positions he has held since 2025.
+He was the head football coach for Kent State University from 2004 to 2010 and New Mexico State University from 2013 to 2021.
 He played college football at Kentucky for coach Fran Curci and Jerry Claiborne from 1981 to 1984.
-He then served as the head coach of the Kent State Golden Flashes (2004–2010).

 Coaching career

 East Carolina

 In 1992, Martin became an assistant coach at East Carolina University.
 He coached the Pirates tight ends and special teams his first two years and then took over the wide receivers.
 In 1996, he was promoted to offensive coordinator, a position he held until 2002.

 Kent State

 In 2004, Martin succeeded Dean Pees as head coach of the Kent State Golden Flashes football team.
 In his seven seasons in Kent, Martin had an overall record of 29–53.
 He resigned after the 2010 season finale win against Ohio University.